scottslowe/lowescott.github.io/_posts/2013-12-16-an-interview-with-jesse-proudman.md

 title: An Interview with Jesse Proudman
 wordpress_id: 3384
 categories:
-- Collaboration
-- General
+- Information
 tags:
 - Collaboration
+- Cloud
-- General
+- OpenStack
 ---

 I recently had the opportunity to conduct an e-mail interview with Jesse Proudman, founder and CEO of Blue Box.
 The interview is posted below.
 While it gets a bit biased toward Blue Box at times (he started the company, after all), there are some interesting points raised.